magicblock-labs/magicblock-validator/sleipnir-account-cloner/README.md

 On startup, we subscribe to the RPC's `Clock` changes, in order to know which slot is the latest confirmed slot for the RPC.

 For each account monitoring request, an "accountSubscribe" websocket subscription is created through an RPC call.
-For each account monitoring request, we set the `first_subscribed_slot` to the currently `Clock` slot at the time of subscription.
+For each account monitoring request, we set the `first_subscribed_slot` to the last `Clock`'s slot at the time of subscription.

 For each update received in the websocket subscription, we save the slot at which the update occured: This is what we call the `last_known_update_slot`.